How We Learn – By Benedict Carey [Book Review]

 Whether you are 14, 44 or 84, lifelong learning is essential to “keep up with the Joneses” in our modern world.
-This fact makes Benedicts Carey’s book, “How We Learn” a book that everyone should read.
+This fact makes Benedict Carey’s book, “How We Learn” a book that everyone should read.

-In How to We Learn: The Surprising Truth About When, Where, and Why It Happens Carey teaches us HOW we learn and WHY we learn.
+In How to We Learn: The Surprising Truth About When, Where, and Why It Happens, Carey teaches us HOW we learn and WHY we learn.
 But perhaps more importantly, he dispenses practical advice on how to learn efficiently and best retain the things we learn.

 This information is essential for anyone and everyone.
 Student or professor.
 Rank novice or subject matter expert.
 Age and previous knowledge does not matter.
 First understanding how our brain learns and making the most of this learning can help anyone become a better learner.